SandunWebDev/hackerbay-frontend/README.md

  - `cd` into the source directory.
  - Run `npm install` to install dependencies.
  - Then run `npm start`.
- - Normally you can interact with program through http://localhost:3000
+ - Normally you can interact with program through http://localhost:4000

-NOTE : Make sure hackerbay backend server is already running.
+NOTE : Make sure hackerbay backend server & postgre database server is already running.

 ## Used Technologies & Main Packages
 |FrontEnd|BackEnd|Tools|Other|